 If you love Chick-Fil-A as much as I do, then you know how good their chicken is.
-I personally LOVE the spicy chicken deluxe sandwich (I will be posting the recipe for it in a few weeks), but today is all about the nuggets.
+I personally LOVE the spicy chicken deluxe sandwich, but today is all about the nuggets.
 My daughters are crazy for them.
-Now, of course kids do love nuggets but I was shocked to see my 2 year old actually finish her 6 nuggets at Chick-Fil-A the other day, so I took her back again and she seems to enjoy them very much.
+Now, of course, kids do love nuggets but I was shocked to see my 2-year-old actually finish her 6 nuggets at Chick-Fil-A the other day, so I took her back again and she seems to enjoy them very much.
 Maybe a little too much…

-So everyones happy right? well not really, mainly because our family day is Sunday and that’s when we eat out but Chick-Fil-A is closed on Sundays (which I completely understand ).
-So I decided to tackle the recipe at home because I was not too happy to read about how much MSG and sodium is in those little nuggets of heaven.
+So everyone’s happy, right? well not really, mainly because our family day is Sunday and that’s when we eat out but Chick-Fil-A is closed on Sundays (which I completely understand ).
+So I decided to tackle the recipe at home because I was not too happy to read about how much MSG and sodium are in those little nuggets of heaven.

 - 2 skinless and boneless chicken breasts or tenderloins about 1 pound cut into 1 inch chunks

 - 1/2 cup milk

 - 1/2 cup dill pickle juice optional but highly recommended

 - 1 1/4 cups all-purpose flour

 - peanut oil is best or canola oil (about 1-2 cups depending on pan size)